-The USDA hardiness zone map is a reference for gardeners who want to know which plants will thrive in their area.
+The USDA plant hardiness zone map is a reference for gardeners who want to know which plants will thrive in their area in winter.
 This applies to perennials, trees, and shrubs as well as the grass that covers your lawn.

 Los Angeles Heat Zones